Tobotimus/terraform-provider-toml/docs/data-sources/file.md

 subcategory: ""
 description: |-
   The toml_file data source allows Terraform to parse TOML file content as a data source.
-  Note that the content is returned in content_json as a JSON-encoded string.
-You can then use the jsondecode() function to access fields within the TOML file.
-This oddity is due to a current limitation in the Terraform Plugin Framework.
 ---

 # toml_file (Data Source)

 The `toml_file` data source allows Terraform to parse TOML file content as a data source.

-Note that the content is returned in `content_json` as a JSON-encoded string.
-You can then use the `jsondecode()` function to access fields within the TOML file.
-This oddity is due to a current limitation in the Terraform Plugin Framework.

 ## Example Usage